kevinaer/mckevins/README.md

 -[Medium's quick guide to writing unit tests with jest and enzyme](https://medium.com/wehkamp-techblog/unit-testing-your-react-application-with-jest-and-enzyme-81c5545cee45)

+### Got A Cool Idea?
+Submit a (feature request)[https://github.com/kevinaer/mckevins/issues/new?template=feature_request.md] and under the comments section @kevinaer and I will take a look at it!
+Open to new/better solutions and improvements to the McKevin's App!

 ## Commands for development

 ### Linting
 To lint at any point run `npm run lint`.
 Linting will occur before every commit.

 ### Starting up dev server
  To start the server and client run `npm run dev`.
+Make sure Mongo is running!

 ### Submitting your changes
 In order to contribute, you must submit a pull request to be reviewed.
 This is a way of making sure that master isn't fucked by a bad commit or something.